Invasive Plant Removal

 METHODS: INVASIVE WOODY SPECIES

-Includes glossy privet, Chinaberry, Chinese pistache, Nandina, Taiwanese photinia, golden raintree, and Chinese tallowtree
+Includes glossy privet, Chinaberry, Chinese pistache, Nandina, photinia, golden raintree, and Chinese tallowtree

 If focusing on a large area of 75% or greater invasive species cover, it is recommended to remove no more than 1/3 of the invasive trees during one season if using mechanical removal.
 Girdling is a preferrable method for areas like these.